Apr 30, 2013

 Getting Started

-After downloading the client component and following the instructions, we have our client up and running and we see the below screen:
+After downloading the client component and following the instructions, we have our client up and running.

 The first part of this challenge is to find the username and password required to log in.
 To accomplish this, we’re going to use JD-GUI as our Java decompiler of choice.
 After opening the .jar file in the decompiler and expanding challenge 8, we see the class “Login Panel,” which seems like a good starting point.
 After looking through this class, it’s pretty easy to spot the two string constants, “username,” and “password,” and sure enough, by using these values we can successfully log into the application.